brunolemos/micro-oauth/README.md

 npm run dev
 ```

-The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on GitHub to that.
+The server will then be listening at `localhost:3000`, so set the authorization callback URL of your dev application on the provider website to that.

 ## Updating